 New features had to work within significant technical constraints and existing data pipelines.

-The Game Team and "Grown-ups" Team rarely shipped a feature together.
+The Game Team and "Grown-ups" Team rarely shipped features together.

 Competing priorities and processes made clear communication vital.

-In order to regain footing in the classroom, Prodigy needed to support new use cases.
-Market research conducted by an outside firm pointed to whole-class review, specifically “entrance” and “exit” tickets, as our biggest opportunity.
-These tickets were essentially mini quizzes leveraged by teachers at the beginning and end of class to quickly gauge student understanding on a specific topic.
+To regain footing in the classroom, Prodigy needed to support new use cases.
+Market research from an external firm identified whole-class review as the biggest opportunity.
+More specifically, it pointed to entrance and exit tickets, short quizzes used at the start or end of a lesson to quickly assess student understanding.

-Transform Prodigy from an independent reward activity into a synchronous, teacher-led classroom tool, using our existing game infrastructure?
+Transform Prodigy from an independent reward activity into a synchronous, teacher-led assessment tool, using our existing game infrastructure?

-Before jumping into design work, I needed to understand the new market segment we were looking to step into.
-At the same, with the project starting in Q4, the team was under pressure to ship quickly in order to launch in time for teachers going back to school following winter break.
-Missing this deadline meant waiting until Fall 2025 for another chance to meaningfully address the decline in teacher activation.
+Before jumping into design, I needed to understand the new market we were entering.
+At the same time, with a Q4 start, we were under pressure to ship before teachers returned from winter break.
+Missing that peek window for feature adoption meant waiting until Fall 2025 to meaningfully address declining activation.

-Early ideas explored the possibility of generating premade Quick Quizes for users, either using our algorithm or AI, then allowing users to customize individual questions within the quiz.
+My early ideas explored the possibility of generating premade Quick Quizes for users, then allowing customization of individual questions within the quiz.
 Teachers could add, remove, or replace questions quickly from the editing experience.
+The goal was to prioritize quick set up while supporting the option for more granular control.

 Quick Quiz required close collaboration between two teams that rarely worked together: the Game Team (focused on student experience) and the Grown-ups Team (focused on teacher tools).
-Different codebases.
-Different priorities.
-Different ways of working.
+Both teams had vastly different codebases, priorities, and ways of working.

 My role became as much about helping the team to navigate tradeoffs and prioritize requirements, as it was about design.
 In practice, this looked like...